Japan Trip Planner: Important Things To Know Before Traveling To Japan

 Japan Rail Pass

-The Japan Rail Pass (JR Pass) is a cost effective way that you can travel long distances in Japan by trains for foreign visitors.
-The JR Pass is available for 7, 14, or 21 consecutive days and come in either ordinary or green car passes.
-Green car passes are first class cars that have more space and selective seating than ordinary passes, however we think it’s worth it to save the money and buy the ordinary pass.
+The Japan Rail Pass (JR Pass) can be a cost-effective way for you can travel long distances in Japan by train for foreign visitors depending on where you plan to go in Japan.
+The JR Pass is available for 7, 14, or 21 consecutive days and comes in either ordinary or green car passes.
+Green car passes are first-class cars that have more space and selective seating than ordinary passes, however, we think it’s worth it to save the money and buy the ordinary pass unless you’re traveling at a peak time like Golden Week or Sakura season.

 How To Get A Japan Rail Pass